SEC charges former McDonald's CEO with misleading investors

 “When corporate officers corrupt internal processes to manage their personal reputations or line their own pockets, they breach their fundamental duties to shareholders, who are entitled to transparency and fair dealing from executives,” said Gurbir Grewal, the SEC director of the Division of Enforcement.
 “By allegedly concealing the extent of his misconduct during the company’s internal investigation, Easterbrook broke that trust with – and ultimately misled – shareholders.”

-Easterbrook, who has not admitted or denied the SEC’s findings, has agreed to the agency’s cease-and-desist order, which imposes a five-year officer and director ban and a $400,000 civil penalty.
+Easterbrook, who has not admitted or denied the SEC’s findings, has agreed to the agency’s cease-and-desist order, which imposes a five-year ban on him serving as a corporate officer or director ban and a $400,000 civil penalty.

-McDonald’s Corp. was also charged by the SEC in the incident, the agency said Monday, but due to the company’s cooperation during the ensuing investigation, there is no financial penalty.
+The SEC also charged McDonald’s with failing to disclose that it exercised its own discretion in terminating Easterbrook without cause.
+But the agency didn’t issue a financial penalty against McDonald’s, citing the company’s cooperation during its investigation and its successful efforts to recover Easterbrook’s compensation.
+In late 2021, Easterbrook agreed to return $105 million in cash and stock awards to the company.

+“The SEC’s order reinforces what we have previously said: McDonald’s held Steve Easterbrook accountable for his misconduct,” the company said in a statement.
+“We are proud of our strong ‘speak up’ culture that encourages employees to report conduct by any employee, including the CEO, that falls short of our expectations.”

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.